Discover the Magic of Pelion Greece: Your Ultimate Travel Guide

 The most important site on the island is the Monastery of Evaggelistria.
 Dedicated to the Virgin Mary, the monastery impresses the visitor as its exterior resembles a fortress.
 It has been standing there since 1837 and is distinguished by its inner courtyard with potted plants, while the monks’ cells are preserved around the perimeter.

 The monastery also offers hospitality and according to the rumors, even Greta Garbo once stayed there.
-If you would like to stay, call them at +30 24230-55207 before you get there (It costs around €15 a night, with shared toilets).
+If you want to stay, call them at +30 24230-55207 before you get there (It costs around €15 a night, with shared toilets).

 You can drive along the eastern shore on your return to Volos and stop at its many beautiful beaches.
 Potistika Beach, with its 1 km long golden sandy beach and large rocks in the sea, is one of the most photographed beaches in the Pelion peninsula.
 Melani Beach is separated from Potistika by large rock formations.
 It is a magnificent beach, with golden, fine sand and stones at the bottom of the sea.